ManticoreGamesInc/platform-documentation/src/api/abilitytarget.md

     -- Spawn the AOE object
     local instance = World.SpawnAsset(AOE_ASSET, {position = spawnPos})
     -- Give the AOE object a reference back to this ability.
-E.g. if the AOE kills an enemy, -- then it has enough information to correctly attribute a score increase. instance.serverUserData.sourceAbility = ability end
+For example if the AOE kills an enemy, -- then it has enough information to correctly attribute a score increase. instance.serverUserData.sourceAbility = ability end